-In the olden days—but not so long ago—a high school’s gymnasium served as the primary space for athletics and physical education.
+In the past, a high school’s gymnasium served as the primary space for athletics and physical education.
 It was also the only place large enough to seat the entire student body, so it doubled as a space for student assemblies, community activities and special events such as graduation.
 While the standard gymnasium is still designed to host these events, requirements of seating, sightlines and sports flooring can actually limit their opportunities for flexibility.

 To offer activities past the limitations of a gymnasium, the solution for larger high schools has been to construct a fieldhouse.
 As a free-standing, independent building, a fieldhouse takes advantage of unencumbered space, allowing multiple courts and indoor running tracks to operate simultaneously with the added benefit of a secure and controlled environment.